aboldguess/BlockHead/README.md

 - Generate an Nginx server block configuration for each site
 - Delete site configuration
 - Download a zip backup of any site
+- View the generated Nginx config for each site directly from the web UI

 ## Getting Started